Michael B. Gousie

-In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses since 1929.
+In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses from 1929 to the present.

 Bringing new tools and techniques into the classroom, such as LEGO robots, especially to enhance students' algorithm design skills.
 In many courses, I try to show the interdisciplinary nature of computer science by bringing in problems from areas outside traditional topics.

-Basketball, skiing the steep and the deep, telemarking, backpacking to lesser-known areas, traveling, and piano.
+Basketball, skiing the steep and the deep, telemarking, backpacking with my kids, traveling, and piano.

 Gousie, M.B.
 The Case for 3D Visualization in DEM Assessment.
 In Advances in Spatial Data Handling: Geospatial Dynamics, Geosimulation and Exploratory Visualization, S. Timpf and P. Laube, Eds., Advances in Geographic Information Science, Springer, 2013, pp. 27-43.